tgirke/rcf/index.md

   * Over 500 software packages and all common research databases.
 More details are available on the software page.
   * Free attendance of all our workshops
   * Free consultation services (up to 1 hour per month).

-Programming and Data Analysis Service for UCR Customers:

-  * $52 per hour labor time.

-More detailed information about our service rates can be found here: [Recharging Rates](http://biocluster.ucr.edu/~rkaundal/Documents/Recharge_Rates.pdf).

 ## Contacts